zackstout/beatles-songwriting/README.md

 - ✅ polythene pam, intro
 - 🎵 magical mystery tour, intro
 - "verse tag" to dear prudence ("won't you come out...to play")
-- 🎵 She said, she said: lyrics echo sense of being "trapped" in the chord cycle, nowhere to go
+- 🎵 She said she said: lyrics echo sense of being "trapped" in the chord cycle, nowhere to go
 - Also features a v (Fm) that works as a ii in a ii-V-I to Eb (from Bb).
 - "Turning the subdominant into the tonic can be used to signify a retreat into the inner self."
 - Paradise City, "Please, please, take me home.."